-On January 1, 2015, the new Dog Act, adopted unanimously by the Aruban Parliament, will take power.
+On January 1, 2015, the Dog Act, adopted unanimously by the Aruban Parliament, went into effect.

 If you own a dog, what does this mean for YOU?